ZuzannaPanasiuk/SchroniskoAppPHP/README.md

 --ANG--

 Web application project supporting the administrative use of a database of an animal shelter.
 The application was made for Design of Web Pages classes, developed using Laravel - a PHP framework, supported by a database made using PostgreSQL.

+*Warning* - the files of in this repo don't contain the correct login nor password, that are nessesary for this app to work, therefore it doesn't work.
+You can observe the app in working by opening the link at the beginning of this document.

 Database consists of tables:
      Zwierzeta - stores properties of animals in the shelter;